-stilinski sustainability standards
+stilinski standards

 if it doesn’t align, it either needs redesigning or isn’t the right fit.